 Classic Installation (Legacy):

-typo3conf/– Configuration + Extensionsfileadmin/+uploads/– User filestypo3/– Core files
+typo3conf/– Configuration + extensionsfileadmin/+uploads/– User filestypo3/– Core files

 - Encryption – Backups contain sensitive data (password hashes, customer data)

-- Offsite Copy – Store at least one copy externally (ransomware protection)
+- Offsite copy – Store at least one copy externally (ransomware protection)

 Integration & Configuration

-Install Tool Security
+Securing the Install Tool

 - ENABLE_INSTALL_TOOL file in

-var/transient/(Composer) ortypo3temp/var/transient/(classic) - Separate password (not the admin password!)
+var/transient/(Composer) ortypo3temp/var/transient/(Classic) - Separate password (not the admin password!)

 - Auto-deletion after 60 minutes of inactivity